 On March 5, 2014, Alpha Natural Resources, Inc. announced that it entered into a consent decree with the U.S. Environmental Protection Agency, U.S. Department of Justice and three states regarding claims under the Clean Water Act.

 We understand that residents and the public may have questions about water quality exceedances covered by the decree.
 This page provides answers to some commonly asked questions.
 To learn more about the decree itself, please read Alpha’s press release.
+You can also view the decree itself by clicking here.

 Q. What does the consent decree cover?